 Just don’t paint all of us with the same brush.
 The IBCLCs goal is to empower, educate, and encourage nursing moms, but don’t assume that an LC visit in the hospital will give you all the information and support you need.
 Most hospital lactation consultants are under pressure to see more moms than they really have enough time to spend with.
 Answering all the new mom questions and showing them the basics of positioning and all the other information they need before leaving the hospital takes time, and there isn’t much of that when many moms are leaving the hospital 24 hours after birth.
 Many lactation consultants have nursed their own babies, and if you’re lucky enough to get someone who can relate on that personal level, it often makes a difference.

 Make sure you develop a support system during your pregnancy so that when/if questions or concerns crop up after your baby is born, you’ll know who to call for help.
 Look into local La Leche League or other mother to mother support groups.
 Find out what resources are available in your community for lactation support.
-There may be peer counselling programs through WIC, or they may be IBCLCs in private practice in your area.
-Some hospitals offer prenatal or postnatal classes.
+There may be peer counselling programs through WIC, or there may be IBCLCs in private practice in your area.
+Some hospitals offer prenatal or postnatal classes and have IBCLCs on site.

 If you’re looking for online support, be aware that there are a zillion websites and groups and mommy bloggers that mean well, but give out often questionable, and sometimes really bad advice.
 There are also many, many sites that are more interested in selling you products that they are at providing solid evidence based information.